 We are all connected, and those of us who are further ahead in our spiritual journeys should be an example for those who are still at the beginning of the path.

-By living as an example of a spiritually grounded, evolved, and luminescent being, we show those who have yet to begin their journey what they too could become.
+By living as an example of a spiritually grounded, evolved, and luminescent being with a connection to our Inner God, we show those who have yet to begin their journey what they too could become.
 We can inspire, lift others up, and be a source of joy and light by living as an example.

 • • •